 Knowing when a bruise on your shin needs medical attention hinges on recognizing warning signs versus normal recovery patterns:

-Normal Healing Bruises | Problematic Persistent Bruises | |
+| Normal Healing Bruises | Problematic Persistent Bruises | |

-Bruising fades gradually over two weeks following typical color changes from red-purple-green-yellow.
+| Bruising fades gradually over about two weeks following typical color changes from red-purple to green-yellow.

 Minimal pain subsides within days.
-No swelling beyond first few days.
-No new discoloration after initial injury. |
+No swelling beyond the first few days.
+No new discoloration after the initial injury. |

-Bruises remain dark/purple beyond three weeks.
+Bruises remain very dark or prominent beyond two to three weeks.

-Increasing pain/swelling.
+Increasing pain or swelling.
 New bruises appearing without trauma.
-Signs of infection such as warmth/redness. |
+Signs of infection such as warmth, redness, or drainage. |

 Treatments That Might Be Recommended By Doctors For Persistent Bruising